jomirusergiu/R_DesignPatterns_GOF/README.md

 - Interpreter - implements a specialized language.
 - Iterator - accesses the elements of an object sequentially without exposing its underlying representation.
 - Mediator - allows loose coupling between classes by being the only class that has detailed knowledge of their methods.
+- Memento - provides the ability to restore an object to its previous state (undo).

 Theese aren’t all of them, so don’t go with yelling right away, i’ll add the rest of em as fast as possible, just have some patience, thank you.